substreight/YIP-Sandbox/grant-proposal.md

 Please add a title for your proposal.
 Also, ensure the filename is short, descriptive, lower-case, and uses dashes (-) in place of spaces.

 ## Type of grant:
-Please select what type of grant you are requesting (Grant, Recurring Grant).
+Please select what type of grant you are requesting (One-time Grant, Recurring Grant).
 - [ ] One-time Grant
 - [ ] Recurring Grant